Hearing Impairment: Introduction

 The sensation of hearing impairment can be experienced and described in many ways.
 These include hearing loss, muffled hearing, distorted hearing and ringing in the ears (tinnitus).
 Hearing impairment can occur slowly and gradually or suddenly.

-Symptoms that accompany hearing impairment vary depending on the underlying disease, disorder or conditions.
-Symptoms that can ...more symptoms »
+Symptoms that accompany hearing impairment vary depending on the underlying disease, disorder or ...more symptoms »

 Hearing Impairment: Treatments